rocky-linux/documentation/docs/guides/security/systemd_hardening.md

 * `SystemCallArchitectures=`: if set to `native`, processes can make only native `syscalls` (in most cases `x86-64`)
 * `RestrictNamespaces=`: namespaces are mostly relevant to containers, therefore can be restricted for this unit
 * `RestrictSUIDSGID=`: prevents the process from setting `setuid` and `setgid` bits on files
-* `LockPersonality=`: prevents the execution domain from being changed, which could be useful only for running legacy applications, or software designed for other Unix-like systems
+* `LockPersonality=`: prevents the execution domain from being changed, which could be useful only for running legacy applications or software designed for other Unix-like systems
 * `RestrictRealtime=`: realtime scheduling is relevant only to applications that require strict timing guarantees, such as industrial control systems, audio/video processing, and scientific simulations
 * `RestrictAddressFamilies=`: restricts socket address families that are available; can be set to `AF_(INET|INET6)` to allow only IPv4 and IPv6 sockets; some services will need `AF_UNIX` for internal communication and logging
 * `MemoryDenyWriteExecute=`: ensures that the process cannot allocate new memory regions that are both writable and executable, prevents some types of attacks where malicious code is injected into writable memory and then executed; may cause JIT compilers used by JavaScript, Java or .NET to fail